Alternatives to Jail and Prison for People Facing Criminal Charges

 #5.
 Suspended Sentencing

 Also known as Probation Before Judgment.
 In some instances, usually, when a Defendant has no prior criminal record, a judge may offer that Defendant probation before judgment.
-The Court convicts the criminal to a term of jail, but the punishment or a part of it is suspended provided that the offender satisfactorily finishes probation.
+The Court convicts the criminal to a term of jail.
+However, the punishment or a part of it is suspended provided that the offender satisfactorily finishes probation.

 If a part of the punishment is suspended, the offender must serve the remaining time behind bars or prison before being freed and serving the remainder of the term on probation.